Cross-coupling reaction: Catalysts

 Mechanism proposed for the Sonogashira coupling.

 Catalysts are often based on palladium, which is frequently selected due to high functional group tolerance.
 Organopalladium compounds are generally stable towards water and air.
 Palladium catalysts can be problematic for the pharmaceutical industry, which faces extensive regulation regarding heavy metals.
 Many pharmaceutical chemists attempt to use coupling reactions early in production to minimize metal traces in the product.
 Heterogeneous catalysts based on Pd are also well-developed.

-Copper-based catalysts are also common, especially for coupling involving heteroatom-C bonds.

-Iron-, cobalt-, and nickel-based catalysts have been investigated.
+Alternatives to palladium cross-couplings became prevalent in the 2000s, with interest in non-precious and less toxic metals.
+Copper-based catalysts are especially useful for coupling involving heteroatom-C bonds.
+Iron- and cobalt-catalysis have also been investigated.
+The use of nickel-based catalysis has become more widespread.

 Leaving groups

-The leaving group X in the organic partner is usually a halide, although triflate, tosylate, pivalate esters, and other pseudohalides have been used.
+The leaving group X in the organic partner is usually a halide, although triflate, tosylate, pivalate esters, carbamates, and other pseudohalides have been used.
 Chloride is an ideal group due to the low cost of organochlorine compounds.
 Frequently, however, C–Cl bonds are too inert, and bromide or iodide leaving groups are required for acceptable rates.
 The main group metal in the organometallic partner is usually an electropositive element such as tin, zinc, silicon, or boron.